Zulko/gizeh/README.rst

 User Guide
 -------------

+This guide, along with the examples in the `gizeh/examples` folder, should give you everything you need to get started.
+To go further, read the function docstrings.

 Surfaces
 ~~~~~~~~

-A Surface is a rectangle of fixed dimensions (in pixels), on which you will draw elements, and that you can save as an image:
+A Surface is a rectangle of fixed dimensions (in pixels), on which you will draw elements, and that you can save or export as an image:
 ::

     import gizeh